 What the price includes:

-Return flights from Birmingham to Copenhagen with SAS (to be confirmed once schedules are known), four nights’ half board en-suite accommodation, all ground transport in Denmark and Sweden, bird checklist and guidance.
+Return flights from Birmingham to Copenhagen with SAS, four nights’ half board en-suite accommodation, all ground transport in Denmark and Sweden, bird checklist and guidance.